japila-books/spark-sql-internals/docs/hive/HadoopTableReader.md

   partitions: Seq[HivePartition]): RDD[InternalRow]
 ----

-NOTE: `makeRDDForPartitionedTable` is part of the link:TableReader.adoc#makeRDDForPartitionedTable[TableReader] contract to...FIXME.
+NOTE: `makeRDDForPartitionedTable` is part of the TableReader.md#makeRDDForPartitionedTable[TableReader] contract to...FIXME.

 `makeRDDForPartitionedTable` simply calls the private <<makeRDDForPartitionedTable-private, makeRDDForPartitionedTable>> with...FIXME